What is Bone Age?

-Skeletal maturation is controlled by hormones, and the same hormones also govern the timing of puberty, so a child with delayed skeletal maturity is also likely to have puberty late, e.g. late menarche.
+Hormones control skeletal maturation, and the same hormones also govern the timing of puberty.
+So a child with delayed skeletal maturity is also likely to have puberty late, e.g. late menarche.

-Bone age is measured in years, most often using the Greulich-Pyle bone age scale.
-If a child has bone age 10 years it means that the child maturation is as advanced as the average of the 10-year old children from Ohio in 1930-1940 that were studied by Greulich and Pyle.
+Bone age is measured in years, most often using the Greulich-Pyle scale.
+If a child has bone age 10 years, it means that the child maturation is as advanced as the average of the 10-year old children from Ohio in 1930-1940 that Greulich and Pyle studied.

 Different population groups mature at different speeds.
 For instance, healthy children mature faster than children living under poor conditions.
-Present-day Western-European children mature approx 2-4 months later than the very healthy children studied by Greulich and Pyle, so the average bone age of 10-year-old children is approx. 9.7 years.
+Present-day Western-European children mature approx. 2-4 months later than the very healthy children studied by Greulich and Pyle.
+Therefore, the average bone age of 10-year-old children is approx. 9.7 years.

-The standard deviation of bone age at a given age is approx 1 year, which implies that in a random group of 7 boys of the same age, there is on average 3 years difference between the most and the least mature boy, i.e. the most advance boy has puberty 3 years before the least advanced.
+The standard deviation of bone age at a given age is approx. 1 year.
+This implies that in a random group of 7 boys of the same age, there is on average 3 years difference between the most and the least mature boy.
+I.e. the most advanced boy hits puberty 3 years before the least advanced.

-The growth spurt of boys occurs on average at 13.5 years of bone age, and the girls have menarche at bone age 13.2 years, on average.
+The growth spurt of boys occurs on average at 14.2 years of bone age.
+Girls on the other hand have menarche at bone age 13.2 years, on average.

-The following series of images from the first Zurich Longitudinal Study (courtesy of Zurich Univ) show annual X-rays of the same bone.
-The images were aligned to each other by Nicolai and Laus as part of their Master's thesis at the Technical University of Denmark.
+The following illustrations show a series of images from the first Zurich Longitudinal Study (courtesy of Zurich Univ) show annual X-rays of the same bone.

 Maturation of the third metacarpal